Working with Subreports

 - If the subreport crosses pages, the result of the formula may not be the value you expect, because Logi Report Engine only calculates the return value when finishing laying out the subreport.

-- You can use the option "Show real view of subreport" in the General category of the Options dialog box to specify whether to show the detailed subreport structure in the primary report in design mode.
+- You can use the option "Show real view of subreport" in the General category of the Options dialog box (File > Options > General) to specify whether or not to show the detailed subreport structure in the primary report in design mode.
 However,

 - For subreport with multiple pages, Designer only shows the report body in the first page in the primary report.